-Compulsory Basic Training (Including Module 1 of the new test)
+Compulsory Basic Training CBT (Including Module 1 of the new test)

-Clients over 24 years have the choice of starting on a variety of 650 - 1250 machines.
+All clients lients over 19 years have the choice of starting on a variety of 650 - 1250 machines.

-No-one can progress onto the motorcycle test without first earning a CBT certificate.
-Training starts with the basics: on an off road tarmac area, familiarisation with the controls of the bike, starting, stopping, slow riding, manoeuvring around cones and emergency stops.
+No-one can progress onto the motorcycle test without first earning a CBT test certificate.
+CBT training starts with the basics: on an off road tarmac area, familiarising yourself with the controls of the bike, starting, stopping, slow riding, manoeuvring around cones and emergency stops.

-You'll also be given a session on cornering techniques on the race track, where we will introduce you to: counter steering, pivot steering, ideal reference points, suspension setup and emergency braking in the bends.
-With no traffic around, you can build your confidence and technique at speeds of up to 80mph!
+During out CBT training you'll also be given a session on cornering techniques on the race track, where we will introduce you to counter steering, pivot steering, ideal reference points, suspension setup and emergency braking in the bends.
+With no traffic around, you can build your confidence and technique at speeds of up to 70mph!

 The hazard avoidance test is delivered on track at speeds of up to 60mph for all clients.
-You can practice accelerating up to speed in 2nd or 3rd gear to decide which will give you the best drive depending on which bike you are on.
-You can then try this test, on track at speeds of 30mph, 35mph, 40mph, 45mph until you find your personal limit (we topped out at 65mph) It's easy when you know how to counter steer and by the end of day your first day you'll know what we mean!
+You can practice accelerating up to speed in 2nd or 3rd gear to decide which will give you the best drive depending.
+You can then try this test, on track at a variety of speeds until you find your personal limit (we topped out at 70mph) It's easy when you know how to counter steer and by the end of day your first day you'll know what we mean!

-Further training on inclines is included in the off road element, which is ideal preperation as not all roads are flat!
-Once you (and we) are confident you've got it, we'll transfer these skills on to the road and take in hazard perception and overtaking manoeuvres along the way.
+Further training on inclines is included in the off road element, which is ideal preparation as not all roads are flat!
+Once you are confident you've got it, your CBT training will continueon the road and take in hazard perception and overtaking manoeuvres along the way.

-The course is completed with a two hour assessment on public roads.
+The CBT course is completed with a two hour assessment on public roads.

 Counter-steering to enable students to safely negotiate bends and corners at road legal speeds.